philc/book-notes/why we sleep - matthew walker.md

       * It ramps up at dusk and coordinates the timing of sleep to other brain regions.
     * Pace of jet lag adjustment
       * "It's a slow process.
 For every day you are in a different time zone, your suprachiasmatic nucleus can only readjust by about one hour.
 It therefore took me about eight days to readjust to London time after having been in San Francisco."
     * Traveling Westward is easier than eastward, because it's easier to stretch a day and stay up late than it is to shrink a day.
     * Flight crews do routinely make long haul flights.
 Disturbing.
-      * "Parts of their brains -- specifically those related to learning an dmemory -- had physically shrunk, suggesting the destruction of brain cells caused by the biological stress of time-zone travel."
+      * "Parts of their brains -- specifically those related to learning and memory -- had physically shrunk, suggesting the destruction of brain cells caused by the biological stress of time-zone travel."
     * Take melatonin at 7pm in the new time zone to mimic the body's natural reaction to dusk, and signal that it will soon be time for sleep.
   * Adenosine is a hormone that builds up continuously and implements sleep pressure.
-    * "Think of it as a chemical barometer that continuously regiseters the amount of elapsed time since you woke up this morning."
+    * "Think of it as a chemical barometer that continuously registers the amount of elapsed time since you woke up this morning."
     * "High concentrations of adenosine simultaneously turn down the 'volume' of wake-promoting regions in the brain and turn up the dial on sleep-inducing regions."
-    * Cafffeine mutes adenosine by occupying the neuroreceptors that adenosine targets.
+    * Caffeine mutes adenosine by occupying the neuroreceptors that adenosine targets.
     * Caffeine level peaks 30m after oral consumption.
 The half-life is six hours.
 Although genetics allow some people to have a more efficient enzyme which clears it in less than three hours.
     * Beware dark chocolate at night, because it contains caffeine.